Photoshop Halftone Dot Pattern tutorial

 Step 11: Lower the Fill value

-So lower the Fill value (not the Opacity) until you’re happy with the results.
-I’ll lower it to 70%.
+Lower the Fill value of the layer (not the Opacity) until you are happy with the result.
+I’ll drop mine to 70%.

 Lowering the Fill value of the halftone pattern layer in Photoshop